B.Sc. Industrial Engineering & Management (IEM)

 Study program structure

-• Introduction to Finance and Accounting (7.5 CP)
+• CHOICE Module: Introduction to Finance and Accounting (m, 7.5 CP)

-Through these modules, students will gain a solid understanding of industrial engineering and management, manufacturing technology, logistics systems and supply chains, and essential business functions in the globalized world.
+Thus, students will learn the fundamentals of industrial engineering, industrial management, manufacturing technology, logistics systems, and supply chains as well as the important business functions in the globalized world.

-In their second year, students take modules totaling 45 CP from in-depth, discipline-specific CORE modules.
-These modules aim to extend the students' critical understanding of their major's fundamental theories, principles, and methods at the current state of knowledge and best practice.
+In their second year, students will take a total of 45 CP from in-depth, discipline-specific CORE modules.
+These modules aim to extend the students’ critical understanding of the key theories, principles, and methods from both industrial engineering and management.

 1) "Advanced Industrial Engineering”, consisting of the modules:

-• Product & Production System Design (5 CP)
+• CORE Module: Product & Production System Design (m, 5 CP)

-This unit takes an in-depth look into production systems, providing the students with an understanding of product development and design activities, production planning and control methods, and modeling and simulation of the entire manufacturing process.
+This unit takes an in-depth look into production systems, providing the students with understanding of product development and design activities, production planning and control methods, as well as the modeling and simulation of the entire manufacturing processes.

 2) “Advanced Industrial Management”, consisting of the modules:

-In this unit, students will learn to model decision-making problems, develop purchasing strategies, employ advanced lean methods for eliminating waste in industrial processes, and manage innovation and technologies.
+In this unit, students will learn to model decision-making problems, to develop purchasing strategies, to employ advanced lean methods for the elimination of waste in industrial processes, and to manage innovation and technologies.

 3) “Project & Strategic Management”, consisting of the modules:

-• CORE Module: Applied Project Management (7.5 CP)
+• CORE Module: Applied Project Management (me, 7.5 CP)

-• CORE Module: International Strategic Management (7.5 CP)
+• CORE Module: International Strategic Management (me, 7.5 CP)

-This unit prepares students to set up, organize, manage and control projects and evaluate and design strategies in international management.
+The “Project & Strategic Management” unit prepares students to set up, organize, manage and control projects as well as to evaluate and design strategies in international management.

 Students prepare and make career decisions after graduation during their third year.
 They take a mandatory summer internship to explore options fitting individual interests and gain professional experience.